James Tomkins (rower): International representative rowing

 Tomkins and Ginn had planned to row the pair at the 2000 Summer Olympics in Sydney, but while in Europe preparing for the games, a severe back injury requiring surgery sidelined Ginn.
 On short notice, Tomkins teamed with team alternate Matthew Long, (who had to switch from stroke side to bow side) and they raced a surprising third at the Lucerne World Cup race.
 Tomkins and Long were selected to represent Australia, and at the Olympics, they finished third behind France and the United States, just 1.3 seconds out of first place.

 Returning to a coxless pair in 2002, Ginn and Tomkins beat the heavily favoured British crew of Matthew Pinsent and James Cracknell in a world cup race before finishing a close fourth at the 2002 World Championships.
 In 2003, Ginn and Tomkins reversed the prior years result winning the 2003 World Championship, with Pinsent and Cracknell placing fourth.
 In 2004, Pinsent and Cracknell moved to the coxless four to better their chances for a medal.
 Ginn and Tomkins would go on to win the coxless pair at the 2004 Summer Olympics, leading at every mark, beating Croatia by 2 seconds, with South Africa claiming the bronze.

 Tomkins was selected in the men's eight for the 2007 World Rowing Championships in Munich, placing a disappointing 4th.
 He competed in his sixth Olympic Games at Beijing following the disqualification of the Russian Federation boat as a result of a doping scandal.
 Tomkins was the Australian flag bearer at the Opening Ceremony.
 Tomkins and his crew finished last in the final of the men's eight and 6th overall at the Beijing Games.

 He is one of four athletes to compete in rowing at six Olympics, along with Romanian Elisabeta Oleniuc Lipă in 2004, Canadian cox Lesley Thompson, and Estonian Jüri Jaanson.

 Accolades

 James Tomkins was announced as the 2008 Victorian Father of the Year by the Father's Day Council of Victoria Inc.

 In 2010 he was inducted as a member of the Rowing Victoria Hall of Fame and that same year the International Rowing Federation awarded Tomkins the Thomas Keller Medal for his outstanding international rowing career.
-It is the sport's highest honor and is awarded within five years of the athlete's retirement, acknowledging an exceptional career and exemplary sportsmanship.
+It is the sport's highest honour and is awarded within five years of the athlete's retirement, acknowledging an exceptional career and exemplary sportsmanship.

 In 2012 he was inducted into the Sport Australia Hall of Fame and was elected to the IOC Athletes' Commission.
 He will serve as an IOC member for eight years.

 Tomkins also helped to build the Carey/Yarra Yarra Boat Sheds on the Yarra River in Melbourne.
 There is an eight named after him in Carey boatshed.